mazylol/JDA-Website/docs/using-jda/interactions.md

 #### Handling String Select Menus

-When a user selects their options from a dropdown and submits their choices, you will receive a `SelectMenuInteractionEvent` for the respective interaction with the selected values.
+When a user selects their options from a dropdown and submits their choices, you will receive a `StringSelectInteractionEvent` for the respective interaction with the selected values.

 !!! example
     === "Java"